2016 Research Excellence Awards: Eligibility and guidelines

 Up to five University Research Excellence Awards may be given each year.
 In the event of a tie in any category, recipients will split the monetary award.
 Criteria for each award are as follow:

 - Outstanding University Senior Researcher Award: Nominees must be tenured faculty members or non-teaching research scientists currently conducting research and/or creative productivity.
 They must have been at North Carolina A&T State University for a minimum of three academic years before nomination.
-As with the other awards, the judges focus only on work conducted at A&T. The stipulations are: (1) Nominees must have received their college or school Outstanding College/School Senior Researcher Award for this academic year; (2) Nominees are currently involved in research and/or creative work; and (3) Previous recipients of the award within the past 10 years (Academic Year 2003-04 and later) are ineligible.
+As with the other awards, the judges focus only on work conducted at A&T. The stipulations are: (1) Nominees must have received their college or school Outstanding College/School Senior Researcher Award for this academic year; (2) Nominees are currently involved in research and/or creative work; and (3) Previous recipients of the award within the past 10 years (Academic Year 2005-06 and later) are ineligible.
 Faculty members who serve as deans or in other administrative positions at the school/college or university level are not eligible (department heads are eligible).

-Nominees must be in their second year of appointment as tenure-track Assistant Professors or non-teaching research scientists at North Carolina A&T State University.
+- Rookie of the Year: Nominees must be in their second year of appointment as tenure-track Assistant Professors or non-teaching research scientists at North Carolina A&T State University.
 They must demonstrate outstanding capability and exceptional promise for significant future achievement and potential value to the University.
 Nominees must have received their college or school’s nomination as Rookie of the Year for this academic year.